publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch46/schIII/m__us_usc_t12_s4636.md

     (g) __Prohibition of reimbursement or indemnification__

-        A regulated entity may not reimburse or indemnify any individual for any penalty imposed under subsection (b)(3) of this section.
+        A regulated entity may not reimburse or indemnify any individual for any penalty imposed under subsection (b)(3).

     (h) __Deposit of penalties__